“What is an AI agent?”

 This defines how it reasons, makes decisions, and solves problems.

-OpenAI research shows that agents follow a “plan → act → iterate” loop.
+The ReAct framework (Yao et al., 2022), one of the foundational papers in modern agent design, shows that agents follow a Thought → Action → Observation loop.
 They don’t just generate text.
-They think through problems step by step.
+They think through problems step by step, observe the results, and adjust.

 Imagine teaching someone to cook.
 You don’t just list ingredients.
 You teach the approach: read the recipe first, prepare everything, understand why steps matter, taste and adjust.